visgl/loaders.gl/docs/upgrade-guide.md

 ## Upgrading to v3.0

+**Transpilation**

+The module entry point is now only lightly transpiled for the most commonly used evergreen browsers.
+This change offers significant savings on bundle size.
+If your application needs to support older browsers such as IE 11, make sure to include `node_modules` in your babel config.

 **@loaders.gl/gltf**

 - `GLTFScenegraph` is updated to provide modifying capabilities.
 Signatures of some methods have been changed to use named parameters (rather than positional parameters).